DimitrieStoica/anotherstoic.github.io/dynamoDB.md

 - fully-managed noSQL database service
 - pay for storage and read/write throughput
 - does not have a schema - flexible schema
-- desgined to be HA - maintains multiple copies of the data across 3 different AZs = eventually consistent (reads might be delayed)
+- desgined to be HA - maintains multiple copies of the data across 3 different AZs <=> eventually consistent (reads might be delayed)
 - fast performance - reads/writes stay consistent when database size increases
 - infinitely scalable with little effort
 - supports documents and key-value data structures
-- supports event-driven programming and fine-grained access control used when accessed with end user applications (responsivness over corectness) partition key & / || sort key (if used both sort key needs to be unique)
+- supports event-driven programming and fine-grained access control
+- partition key & / || sort key (if used both sort key needs to be unique)

 ## DynamoDb Drawbacks ##
 - eventually consistent - does not follow ACID properties